Q. How much are membership dues?

 Q. I am a TSEA member and want legal representation at my Step III hearing before an administrative law judge.
 Am I required to use the TSEA staff attorney to represent me?

 A. No. You may represent yourself or retain a private attorney to represent you at the Step III hearing.
 You should expect a private attorney to charge you an hourly fee in the range of $200.00/hour for both in-court and out-of-court work.
-The attorney will likely require a retainer of at least $2,000.00 prior to beginning to beginning work on your case.
+The attorney will likely require a retainer of at least $2,000.00 prior to beginning work on your case.

 Compensation and Benefits